tycho/nethack/README.md

-DynaHack also reduces the spoiler advantage that long-time NetHack players have over novices by providing a newer and more informative database of item descriptions from NetHack4.
-It is still incomplete and in time will also include monster info.
+DynaHack also reduces the spoiler advantage that long-time NetHack players have over novices by providing a newer and more informative database of item descriptions from NetHack4 and detailed monster descriptions from UnNetHackPlus (press '/' and target a monster with ';' or enter its name).

 More variety